How can I use fflow to track and improve project profitability?

 In the project details, check all the tasks that are relevant to this project.
-Make sure your team select a task when they make bookings to the project (the task field is optional).

 The task report shows you an overall status, along with which tasks are running over time.
-You also see bookings with no task, which gives you a chance to review and, if appropriate, ask their owners to set a task.

 Remember that you still have risks around missing tasks: try and make sure all tasks are captured carefully, perhaps by reviewing tasks for each sprint.
 If you have requirements or tasks that are missed at planning time, you can add them later with an estimate of 0 hours.
 This might help you to spot a pattern in the types of tasks that are being forgotten.